-• The Graduate School arranges the most economical, simple, round-trip, economy class flight between Okinawa and the nearest airport to the conference or workshop venue.
-Students must obtain quotation(s) from an OIST-preferred travel agency (PTA) to include in the application.

-- Stopovers at any city during transit and open-jaw tickets are not permitted.
+- The Graduate School arranges the most economical, simple, round-trip, economy class flight between Okinawa and the nearest airport to the conference or workshop venue. - Stopovers at any city during transit and open-jaw tickets are not permitted.
 There are NO exceptions.
-An open-jaw ticket is an airline return ticket where the destination and/or the origin are not the same in both directions. - If a student makes any changes to the itinerary for personal reasons after the purchase of flight tickets, the student is responsible for any cancellation fees, change fees or any other additional costs. - Air tickets for conference or workshop travel should be purchased AFTER any necessary visas are issued.
+An open-jaw ticket is an airline return ticket where the destination and/or the origin are not the same in both directions. - Air tickets for conference or workshop travel should be purchased AFTER any necessary visas are issued.